diversit/servarr-stack/README.md

 I'm running this setup on an 'old' MacMini running El Capitan (OSX 10.11, Intel Core 2 Due, 8GB memory) which is also running Plex.
 Since this OS does not support the latest docker, it runs an Ubuntu 24.10 in an old VirtualBox (v5.2) which was installed on that machine.
-Files are stored on a external USB drive which folders are shared with the VirtualBox VM.
+All media files are stored on a external USB drive which folders are shared with the VirtualBox VM.
 This requires the guest-additions to be installed on the guest VM!

 Note that the guest-additions for the VirtualBox 5.2 do NOT work with Ubuntu 24.10.
 Luckily the latest guest-additions (v7.1) _do_ work with Ubuntu 24.10 and are also compatible with the VirtualBox 5.2 host allowing the host folders to be mapped to the VM.